FAQs for Accessory Units and Renting

 Can I have a second kitchen?

-A second kitchen in your home does not count as an “internal accessory dwelling unit”.
-If you add a second kitchen you’re not allowed to separate your house into two units unless you get a permit to do so and meet all other IADU requirements.
+A second kitchen in your home does not count as an internal accessory dwelling unit.
+If you add a second kitchen, you are not allowed to separate your house into two units unless you get a permit to do so and meet all other IADU requirements.

-Where can I find the city code regarding IADUs and rental properties?
+Where can I find the city code regarding IADUs and owner occupancy standards?

 What are the parking requirements for an approved IADU?